Home > Cincinnati OVI Lawyer > Administrative License Suspension Hearing Lawyer in Cincinnati, OH

 Administrative License Suspension Hearing Lawyer in Cincinnati, OH

-If you are arrested for operating a vehicle under the influence of alcohol or drugs (OVI) in Ohio, you may find yourself released from jail with notice that your driver’s license has been suspended.
-This is not a criminal penalty – you cannot face a criminal penalty unless you are convicted of a crime.
-This is an administrative license suspension (ALS), and it is a civil penalty handled by the Ohio Bureau of Motor Vehicles (BMV).
+If you are arrested for operating a vehicle under the influence of alcohol or drugs (OVI) in Ohio, you may be notified that your driver’s license has been suspended.
+This suspension is not a criminal penalty but an administrative license suspension (ALS).
+This civil penalty is managed by the Ohio Bureau of Motor Vehicles (BMV).
+It’s crucial to act quickly, as you have a limited time to request a hearing for your ALS.

 - You failed a chemical test by testing over the legal limit for drugs or alcohol, or